Yoga and Meditation Facilitator

 Kathie has over 18 years of experience in psychology research, over a decade of yoga experience, and more than 600 hr in yoga teacher training.
 She understands how powerful emotional memories can be and their influence on behavior, and the benefits of empirically validated yogic methods.

-Kathie also understands that yogic principles and positive psychology can have a major influence beyond assisting those that have experience trauma.
-Specifically, She also advocates the use of yogic methods and positive psychology as a way for people to increase mental well-being so they can flourish, thrive, and reach their full potential.
+Kathie understands that yogic principles and positive psychology can have a major influence beyond assisting those that have experience trauma.
+She also advocates the use of yogic methods and positive psychology as a way for people to increase mental well-being so they can flourish.